-- A checkmark will indicate that the file has been shared.
+- A checkmark on your phone will indicate that the file has been shared.
 You’ll find the file in your PC’s Downloads folder.

 To send a file from your PC to your phone:

-- Still at the PC’s Nearby Share app, tap the button that lists the device you want to send the file to.
-It should only take a couple of seconds for you to get a notification that the file has been successfully sent.
+- Once a connection is made, your PC’s Nearby Share app will list any nearby devices that it can send to.
+Click the button that lists the device you want to send the file to, and a couple of seconds later, you should get a notification that the file has been successfully sent.

 - If you sent it to a phone, you’ll get a notification on the phone that the file has been received.
 It will be stored in your Downloads folder.

-All of this may sound a bit elaborate, but once Nearby Share is installed, you will be able to share files between your Windows PC and your Android phone without having to resort to email, Google Drive, or other roundabout methods.
+All of this may sound a bit elaborate, but once Nearby Share is installed and set up, you will be able to easily share files between your Windows PC and your Android phone without having to resort to email, Google Drive, or other roundabout methods.

-Update April 7th, 2023, 3:30PM ET: This article was originally published on April 5th, 2023, and has been updated to explain how to receive Nearby Share files without installing the Files by Google app.
+Update August 4th, 2023, 3:05PM ET: This article was originally published on April 5th, 2023, and has been updated now that the Android app is out of beta.